 - Angle-Side-Angle (ASA): When you know two angles and the included side (the side between the two known angles).

 - Side-Side-Angle (SSA): This case is also known as the ambiguous case, as it can lead to one, two, or no possible triangles.
-We will delve into this in more detail later.
+We will break down this in more detail later.

 Solving Triangles Using the Law of Sines: A Step-by-Step Guide